deel-ai/xplique/docs/api/example_based/methods/naive_counter_factuals.md

 📰 [Paper](https://www.semanticscholar.org/paper/Nearest-unlike-neighbor-(NUN)%3A-an-aid-to-decision-Dasarathy/48c1a310f655b827e5e7d712c859b25a4e3c0902)

 !!!note
-    The paper referenced here is not exactly the one we implemented as we a "naive" of it.
+    The paper referenced here is not exactly the one we implemented as we use a "naive" version of it.
 However, it is probably the closest in essence of what we implemented.

 We define here a "naive" counterfactual method that is based on the Nearest Unlike Neighbor (NUN) concept introduced by Dasarathy in 1991[^1].
 In essence, the NUN of a sample $(x, y)$ is the closest sample in the training dataset which has a different label than $y$.